ArtronShop/AutoUploadESP8266/README.md

 # AutoUploadESP8266

-Use when you want to test esp8266 lots of in one click. now support only on esp8266 and test only on NodeMCU 1.0
+Use when you want to test esp8266 lots of in one click.
+Auto upload when you plug in the USB cable but port must be correct

+## Device Support

+it work for

+ * NodeMCU 1.0
+ * WeMos D1 mini (Lite/Basic/Pro)
+ * ESPIOX2

 ## Firmware